 As per State Regulations 333 CMR 10.08(3)(f) and further outlined below, individuals maintaining a valid Massachusetts Pesticide Credential must be recertified every three-years.
-The following list includes those individuals whose three year recertification period ends no later than 07/01/2013 and who were sent an audit letter by mail in May of 2013.
+The following list includes those individuals whose three year recertification period ends no later than 07/01/2017 and who were sent an audit letter by mail in April of 2017.
 If your name is on the list, please check to see that your audit was submitted and that you do not owe any additional contact hours.
-If you need an additional copy of your 2013 Recertification/Audit Form, please call Hoang Vo at 617-626-1818 or email to Hoang.Vo@state.ma.us.
+If you need an additional copy of your 2017 Recertification/Audit Form, please contact Hoang Vo at 617-626-1818 or email to Hoang.Vo@state.ma.us.

-List of Specific Individuals with Audits Due for Renewal of 2013 Pesticide Credential(s)
+List of Specific Individuals with Audits Due in 2017

 Your Recertification Requirements

 The Massachusetts regulations for licensing both pesticide applicators and pesticide dealers require all certified and licensed pesticide applicators and licensed dealers to be re-certified every three years either by re-examination or attendance at pre-approved recertification training programs a.k.a. continuing education workshops.